Preserving Privacy Without Compromising Accuracy: Machine Unlearning for Handwritten Text Recognition: Experiments

 \subsubsection{Neural Pruning Analysis}

+The Neural Pruning stage is illustrated in Fig.~\ref{fig:prune}.
 After completing all pruning experiments across each module, we can address research question \textbf{[RQ2]} by concluding that neural pruning can partially remove user-identifiable information.
 However, due to the deep coupling of knowledge within the model for both the forget set and the retain set, encompassing both user-identifiable and recognition-related information, pruning alone is insufficient to fully eliminate user-identifiable information while retaining the model's useful knowledge.
 Consequently, an additional step is necessary to perform direct unlearning.

+While our empirical determination of pruning rates and configurations aimed to systematically uncover patterns related to layer sensitivity and user-identifiable information, it was not intended to suggest repetitive manual tuning in future scenarios.
+Instead, our comprehensive analysis serves as a foundation for developing more principled, automated pruning strategies.
+The documented patterns from our study can guide future research, significantly streamlining the unlearning process in new contexts.
+Additionally, we recognize that neural pruning alone does not fully separate information between the forget and retain sets, as indicated by the concurrent increase in recognition errors.
+This deep coupling highlights the need for integrating neural pruning with subsequent stages, such as random labeling, to effectively remove user-specific information while preserving recognition accuracy, thereby underscoring their complementary roles in achieving desired privacy outcomes.